isb-cgc/readthedocs/docs/source/sections/RegulomeExplorerNotebooks.rst

 ********************
 Statistical Notebooks
 ********************
-Integrated statistical analysis and exploration of multiple genomic and clinical data types provides researchers with a great possibility to expand our current knowledge of cancer.
+Integrated statistical analysis and exploration of multiple genomic and clinical data types provide researchers with a great possibility to expand our current knowledge of cancer.
 ISB-CGC offers a great source of diverse data types including gene expression, somatic mutations, clinical data, etc. We have developed a series of notebooks that use BigQuery to compute statistical associations between different combinations of the data types available in ISB-CGC.

 Bioinformatic notebooks
 =======================